Skip to main content

 What is the Council doing to tackle Climate Change?
 Toggle accordion

 The Council has been taking action on climate change for many years.
-Back in 2006 we signed up to the Nottingham Declaration on Climate Change.
-As part of this we developed an action plan to reduce greenhouse gas emissions across the District and within our own buildings, operations and services.
+Back in 2006 we signed up to the Nottingham Declaration on Climate Change and developed our first action plan to reduce greenhouse gas emissions across the District and within our own operations.
 In 2016 this was superseded by a Climate Change Action Plan.

 In July 2019 we formally declared a climate emergency and began working on a comprehensive plan of action to drastically reduce our emissions across not only our own buildings, services and operations, but also across the District.
-This was in recognition, of the rapid action that is needed globally to bring down emissions to limit average global temperature increase to below 1.5 degrees.
+This was a response to the need for more rapid action to bring down emissions and limit average global temperature increase to below 1.5 degrees.
 Our aim is to do all that we can to reduce emissions across the District to net zero by 2030.

-The Council has set up a cross-party working group to provide guidance to the Portfolio Holder for Climate and the Environment in the development of our climate change action plans and activities.
+The Council has set up a cross-party forum to provide guidance to the Planning Policy and Climate Committee (PPCC) in the development of our climate change and sustainability work.

-The Climate Advisory Group (previously called the Climate Crisis Working Group) invites up to 8 key representatives from the community to participate in the Working Group by providing expert advice, input and scrutiny.
+The Sustainability and Climate Advisory Forum (SCARF) (previously called Climate Advisory Group and Climate Crisis Working Group) includes key experts and representatives from the community to participate by providing expert advice, input and scrutiny.

 Meeting paperwork can be viewed here.